jazkarta/obsolete-edx-sga/README.rst

    grade until it has been approved by the instructor.

 .. figure:: https://raw.githubusercontent.com/mitodl/edx-sga/screenshots/img/screenshot-awaiting-approval.png
    :alt: Detail of Staff Member view of grading grid after a submission has been graded and it is awaiting approval.

    After a course staff member has submitted a grade, the instructor will see a link to **Approve grade** instead of **Enter grade**.

 .. figure:: https://raw.githubusercontent.com/mitodl/edx-sga/screenshots/img/screenshot-approve-grade.png
    :alt: Detail of Instructor view of grading grid after a submission has been graded and it can be appproved.

-   Clicking **Approve grade** will open the same grading dialog box where she can change the grade and the comment.
+   Clicking **Approve grade** will the same grading dialog box where she can change the grade and the comment.

    Once the instructor has approved or entered a grade, course staff members cannot change it.
 However, the instructor can always change a grade.

 8. After the grade has been approved, the student will be able to see it inline and also in her progress page.
 Annotated files, if any, will be available